 If you did not receive Federal Work-Study as part of your financial aid award, you do NOT have it.

 The Financial Aid Office is working to make student employment at the university an enjoyable experience.

 Many of your questions about applying for a job or hiring students for jobs can be answered by reading one of our handbooks:

 Department Guide (pdf)

 Scholarship and Fellowship Payments

 As we approach our season of summer scholarship and fellowship disbursements, we want to provide additional guidance to all departments.
-Scholarship and fellowship payments to undergraduate and graduate students who are enrolled for credit hours during any part of the award time period must be processed through the Financial Aid Office, as long as the money is designed to cover expenses which are educationally related.
-We define these as being tuition and fees, room and board, and allowances for books, personal, and transportation expense.
+Scholarship and fellowship payments to undergraduate and graduate students who are enrolled for credit hours during any part of the award time period must be processed through the Financial Aid Office, as long as the money is designed to cover expenses that are educationally related.
+We define these as being tuition and fees, room and board, and allowances for books, personal, and transportation expenses.
 The Financial Aid Office should be notified of the funds which meet this definition by using the attached form.

-Funds paid to a person solely for summer research and not one of the educational expenses listed above will be processed through the Accounts Payable (AP) office, unless the payment is to be made under an employment relationship.
+Funds paid to a person solely for summer research and not one of the educational expenses listed above will be processed through the Accounts Payable (AP) office unless the payment is to be made under an employment relationship.
 For example, if a student is working for pay in the library for the summer and not enrolled for credit hours, the Student Employment form (STEP) must be completed and the payment processed by the Payroll office.
 There is an exception for those paid through a fellowship, which requires that the processing be done through HR.